-Zoomable maps of the parishes can be viewed at: www.abdiocese.org.uk/Parishes
+Zoomable maps of the parishes can be viewed at: Parish Maps

 The governing body is the admissions authority and has responsibility for admissions to this school, including setting the priority of admissions when the school is oversubscribed.
 The Local Authority undertakes the co-ordination of admission arrangements during the normal admission round.
-The governing body has set its admission number at 60 pupils to be admitted to the Reception Year in the school year which begins in September 2021.
+The governing body has set its admission number at 60 pupils to be admitted to the Reception Year in the school year which begins in September 2023.